JetBrains/lincheck/docs/topics/testing-strategies.md

 {type="tip"}

 ### How the model checking works
-In our experience, most bugs in complicated concurrent algorithms can be reproduced using the sequential consistency memory model.
-Simultaneously, the model-checking approaches for weak memory models are very complicated, so Lincheck uses a bounded model checking under the _sequential consistency memory model_.
+In our experience, most bugs in complicated concurrent algorithms can be reproduced with classic interleavings, switching the execution from one thread to another.
+Simultaneously, model checkers for weak memory models are very complicated, so Lincheck uses a bounded model checking under the _sequential consistency memory model_.

-In short, Lincheck starts by studying all interleavings with one context switch but does this evenly, trying to explore a variety of interleavings simultaneously.
-This way, we increase the total coverage if the number of available invocations is not sufficient to cover all the interleavings.
-Once all the interleavings with one context switch have been reviewed, Lincheck starts examining interleavings with two context switches, and repeats the process, increasing the number of context switches each time, until the available invocations exceed the maximum or all possible interleavings are covered.
+In short, Lincheck starts by studying all interleavings with one context switch, then with two of them, continuing the process until the specified number of interleaving is examined.
-This strategy increases the testing coverage and allows you to find an incorrect schedule with the lowest number of context switches possible, marking a significant improvement for bug investigation.
+This strategy allows you to find an incorrect schedule with the lowest number of context switches possible, making the further bug investigation easier.

-Lincheck inserts switch points into the testing code to control the execution.
-These points identify where a context switch can be performed.
-The interesting switch point locations are shared memory accesses, such as field and array element reads or updates in the JVM, as well as `wait/notify` and `park/unpark` calls.
+To control the execution, Lincheck inserts special switch points into the testing code.
+These points identify where a context switch can be performed, which, essentially, are are shared memory accesses, such as field and array element reads or updates in the JVM, as well as `wait/notify` and `park/unpark` calls.
-To insert a switch point, Lincheck transforms the testing code via the ASM framework and adds internal function invocations before each access.
-The transformation is performed on the fly.
+To insert a switch point, Lincheck transforms the testing code on the fly via the ASM framework, adding internal function invocations to the existing code.

 As the model checking strategy fully controls the execution, Lincheck is able to provide a trace that leads to the invalid interleaving, which is extremely helpful in practice.